 “I thought we agreed I’d be onstage with the band,” David points out my first challenge.

-“I’ll set up a mixer onstage.
+“I’ll set up the mixer onstage.
 There won’t be a sound booth outside Taboo.”

 “Taboo.
 We’re playing in a gay club?”